jaredLunde/lunde/packages/create-react-app/lib/shared/README.inst.md

 ### dev

+Starts your React app in a development server at http://localhost:3000 by default

 | Argument | Alias | Type |  Description |
 | --- | --- | --- | --- |
 | --prod | -p | `boolean` | Serves the app in a `production` environment.
 Otherwise defaults to `process.env.NODE_ENV` or `"development"`. |